1B05H1N/appsec-prodsec-reference/application-security-assessment-template.md

 - [ ] Assess rate-limiting and anti-automation controls
 - [ ] Validate HTTPS configuration and other encryption measures

-#### Cloud Services Assessment
+### Cloud Services Assessment

 A cloud service assessment involves evaluating the security configurations and policies of cloud-based components used in the application or product.
 This includes reviewing Identity and Access Management (IAM) roles, permissions, and policies, checking storage settings, and examining logging and monitoring capabilities.
-The aim is to identify vulnerabilities specific to our cloud environments, and to ensure that cloud services are configured in line with security best practices.
+The aim is to identify vulnerabilities specific to our cloud environments and to ensure that cloud services are configured in line with security best practices.

 - [ ] Assess IAM roles and policies in cloud environments
 - [ ] Evaluate cloud storage permissions
 - [ ] Check logging and monitoring settings in cloud environments

-#### Data Encryption and Storage
+### Data Encryption and Storage

 Data Encryption and Storage assessment focuses on evaluating how sensitive data is stored and transmitted within the application or system.
 This includes reviewing the encryption methods used for data-at-rest and data-in-transit, as well as the management of encryption keys.
 The goal is to ensure that the application employs robust mechanisms to protect data from unauthorized access or exposure, thereby minimizing the risk of data breaches or leaks.